 - Clinical Documents and Forms

 The clinical psychology PhD program at Loyola University Chicago adheres to the scientist-practitioner model of clinical training and is designed to develop skilled, creative professionals prepared to succeed in a variety of settings (e.g., clinical, research, academic).
 The program strives to provide a balance of training and experience in research, clinical work, and teaching.
-The mission of the program is to provide students with a strong background in general psychology along with training focused on the integration of research and practice of clinical psychology.
+The mission of the program is to provide students with a strong foundation in general psychology along with training focused on the integration of research and practice of clinical psychology.
 Students are exposed to a range of clinical training and research, with an orientation toward social justice applications of both research and practice.
 Located in Chicago, Illinois, students have access to a variety of community-based research and clinical externship opportunities.
-Formal specialization is available in the area of clinical child psychology.
+Formal specialization is available in the area of clinical child psychology and/or neuropsychology.
 Specifically, the program seeks to enable its students to develop the following proficiencies:

 Knowledge of the substantive content in the field of clinical psychology